 The power of beetroots

 Can beetroots help you work out harder, faster, better?
-Professor Tim Crowe explores the benefits of these brilliant magenta vegetables.
+Professor Tim Crowe explains the benefits

 Beetroot juice has had a meteoric rise to become the latest hot sports nutrition supplement.
 With a growing amount of research supporting its use, this may be a rare case where the hype is actually not too far from the fact.